-Real-Time Locating Systems (RTLS) are a key technology for the automated localization and tracking of objects in real time, usually within a specific business area, e.g. industrial production or warehouse.
-Combining wireless communication, localization algorithms and centralized monitoring, RTLS provides accurate real-time data on the positions of tagged objects, enabling businesses to effectively track and manage their assets and processes.
-This makes RTLS a key prerequisite for industrial process optimization and automation.
+RTLS, meaning Real-Time Location System and sometimes also referred to as RTLS systems, is a key technology for the automated localization and tracking of objects in real time, usually within a specific business area, e.g. industrial production or warehouse.
+Combining wireless communication, localization algorithms and centralized monitoring, RTLS system provides accurate real-time data on the positions of tagged objects, enabling businesses to effectively track and manage their assets and processes.
+This makes real-time locations services a key prerequisite for industrial process and supply chain optimization and automation.

-RFID has been a key technology for wireless object identification in industrial environments for decades.
-With an increasing number of industrial assets and people moving through factories and warehouses, UWB-based real-time localization has become a more powerful alternative to RFID.
+Real-time location systems using RFID have been a key technology for wireless object identification in manufacturing and logistics for decades.
+With an increasing number of industrial assets and people moving through factories and warehouses, UWB-based real-time localization has become a more powerful alternative to RFID-based RTLS.
 The main difference between (passive) RFID and UWB RTLS is in the localization data they generate: while RFID provides selective point-to-point data, UWB is designed to deliver continuous, seamless real-time data across a defined space.

 UWB combines short light-speed pulses and accurately measures signal arrival time over a wide bandwidth for high-precision transmitter positioning, reaching distances of up to 200 meters in line-of-sight.
 There are various methods available to achieve this, which differ in their accuracy, energy consumption and suitability in fast environments with a large number of assets to be tracked.
 The most common methods are presented here.